Moving Up - New Manager Training Program

 Members of NextGEN (Billing’s emerging leaders) education committee were instrumental in identifying knowledge and skills that they felt were most needed as they assumed management roles.
 In particular, skills and knowledge related to dealing with people and work environments emerged as top concerns.
 These areas were verified through a survey of all NextGEN members and key Billings are employers.

-All dates are the first Thursday of the month.
+All dates are the fourth Thursday of the month.
 Training time is 1-5 PM.

 The Power of Connections